Legislative Priorities 2026

 Professional Regulation & Development

 NASW-MN believes social workers are essential to the well-being of communities across Minnesota.
-We advocate for laws and regulations that enhance and preserve the public and private practice of social work; protect clients and assure the highest quality of care; and create equity and transparency under the law for both consumers and practitioners.
-We support:
+We advocate for laws and regulations that enhance and preserve the public and private practice of social work, protect clients and assure the highest quality of care, and create equity and transparency under the law for both consumers and practitioners.

-- Closing loopholes that allow services to create new job titles with similar expectations as social workers, working around licensing laws and specifically, eliminating the County exemption from the social work licensing law.
+- Closing loopholes that allow organizations to work around licensing laws and create new job titles with similar expectations as social workers.

-- Recognizing social workers as mental health providers consistently in state statutes.
+- Ensuring congruence in mental health laws so that social workers are recognized as mental health providers consistently in state statutes.

-- Fair and equitable compensation for social work professionals to ensure that clients have access to appropriate services, including mental health services provided by licensed clinical social workers.
+- Fair and equitable compensation for social work professionals to ensure that clients have access to appropriate services.

 Civil Rights